 >>>Join a small group of courageous movers and explorers for the first ever offering of Death Songs.

-Death songs is an emergent and embodied invitation and ritual to move together to the songs you want played at your funeral.
+Death songs is an emergent invitation and ritual where we move together to the songs you want played at your funeral.

 Because this is the first time this retreat is being offered, the design for this retreat is emergent and evolving.
 The flow of the day will follow these themes…